The Desperate Hours (1955 film): Background

 Time, Inc., appealed the case to the United States Supreme Court, which ruled that the First Amendment prohibited holding the publisher liable unless the article was known by it to be false, or at least was published with disregard as to its truth or falsity (i.e., recklessly).
 The jury had not been so instructed, so the judgment could not stand.
 This ruling was a significant expansion of press protection, for a (qualified) immunity from damages was being extended to publishing matter about people who were newsworthy only by accident, as opposed to, for example, government officials.
 To this point the relevant cases had only dealt with such so-called "public figures" who were suing publishers.
 Mr. Hill was represented in the High Court by Richard M. Nixon, at that time an attorney in private practice.
 The Supreme Court thus made it extremely difficult even for ordinarily private persons to prevail in a defamation or "false light" invasion of privacy case.
 From the Supreme Court, the case was sent back in 1967, to the New York courts for disposition under this newly announced constitutional standard, probably involving a new trial, or perhaps summary judgment rendered on the basis of affidavits and depositions.

+Music

+The film featured music by Gail Kubik and Daniele Amfitheatrof (who was uncredited).

+Songwriters Burt Bacharach and Wilson Stone, who were staff writers for Paramount Pictures at the time, were commissioned by Paramount to write a song for possible inclusion in the film.
+Their song, also titled "The Desperate Hours", was recorded by Eileen Rodgers and The Ray Conniff Orchestra and released as a single by Columbia records in 1955 (Columbia – 40594).
+The song is not to be confused with Mel Tormé's "These Desperate Hours", an unrelated song written for a 1960 episode of the television show Dan Raven.
+The Tormé recording has been erroneously included on anthologies of music by Bacharach and incorrectly identified as a tie-in to the Paramount film.